Morality: The Short Answer

 There’s a reason why this has anything to do with morality that goes way into our past.
 The reason is that for most of the humans that have ever lived, reason has not had anything to do with morality.
 Rhythm has.

 Morality isn’t about the Rules of the Universe.
 It’s more like seeing how long you can hold a heavy bucket of water with your arms straight out.
-Morality was the reason we built drums. (okay, the second reason.
-It’s why we built nice drums)
+Morality was the reason we built drums.

 The story of morality is the Story of the Short Answer.